appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 Subject Entity (SE): An entity that is vetted by a Vetting Agent and holds the verifiable token containing the vetted information.
 The Vetting Entity can be a person or a business entity.

+Notary Agent (NA): The entity that maintains the Claim Graph and Transparency Log.
+The Notary Agent is responsible for ensuring the integrity and transparency of the claims made by the Claim Agents.
+The Notary Agent issues receipts for each claim event, which are used to verify the authenticity of the claims.
+The Notary Agent role is likely performed by a neutral party in the ecosystem.

 Vesper PASSporT or Token: A verifiable token that follows the definition of PASSporT in {{RFC8225}} created by a Subject Entity containing the presentation of disclosable claims for a specific relying party destination.
-The Vesper Token is represented as a JSON Web Token (JWT) PASSporT that contains “vesper” claims that are Selective Disclosure JWT (SD-JWT) + transparency receipts generated by the Notary Agent (NA).
+The Vesper Token is represented as a JSON Web Token (JWT) PASSporT that contains “vesper” claims that are Selective Disclosure JWT (SD-JWT) + transparency receipts generated by the Notary Agent.

 # Vesper Achitecture